 But I will come back to it in due term, for now, I will tell you a story.

-I learned about the ‘experiment’ with voices from P. C. (a real person in real life) was a famous psychologist from the UK.
-She committed a suicide.
+I learned about the ‘experiment’ with voices from P. C. (a real person in real life) who was a famous psychologist from the UK.

 I met P. in Amsterdam.